apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jordan facing GOP holdouts in speaker race, Democrats trying to get Jeffries elected**
+**Intel hits 6GHz (again) with its 14th-gen desktop CPUs**

-You can read more about it [here](https://www.youtube.com/watch?v=vj-M-y0Zn8M).
+You can read more about it [here](https://www.engadget.com/intel-hits-6ghz-again-with-its-14th-gen-desktop-cpus-130007286.html).

 ## Requirements
 - Python 3.8